christiskatsouris/StataExamples/README.md

 ```

-Second consider the TELRM under the experimental condition of covariate implanace
+Second consider the TELRM under the experimental condition of covariates imbalance

 ```Stata